top of page

 Running

 The importance of building an aerobic base was first properly introduced by a revolutionary coach called Arthur Lydiard who mainly coached 800m and 1500m athletes.
-Lydiard had his athletes running over 100 miles a week which included a 22 mile long run.
+Lydiard had his athletes running over 100 miles a week which included a 22-mile long run.
 His runners dominated the track for years and Lydiard put all this success down to perfecting the aerobic base building.
+Lydiard's base training was revolutionary at the time.

 Every day you spend building your aerobic base is a day you are increasing your anaerobic potential.
 However, the day you stop building your aerobic base is the day your potential for that season becomes limited.